This is my version of the Greek dish, Pasticcio or Pastitsio.

 To make the meat sauce:

-5. Pour in the chopped tomatoes, along with the tomato puree, oregano, sugar and seasoning.
-Stir well.
+- Pour in the wine and let it bubble for a couple of minutes, before adding the chopped tomatoes, tomato puree, oregano, sugar and seasoning.

 To make the pasta: